 Participation should be serious rather than performative.
 Voting matters, but so do local meetings, public comments, volunteering, jury service, neighborhood work, party involvement, reporting corruption, reading budgets, helping vulnerable neighbors, and teaching younger people how civic life works.
 Citizenship is practiced at many scales.

 Membership also requires restraint in speech.
-Citizens may criticize harshly when warranted, but they should not casually describe all opponents as traitors, monsters, enemies, parasites, or illegitimate people.
+Citizens may criticize harshly when warranted, but they should not casually describe all opponents as traitors, enemies, threats, or illegitimate people.
 Such language prepares the mind for exclusion.
 A political community cannot survive if every disagreement becomes a question of whether the other side belongs.

 The status of noncitizens must also be governed justly.
 Visitors, immigrants, refugees, legal residents, workers, and undocumented persons may not share all political rights, but they remain persons under moral reality and law.
 A society should distinguish membership rules from cruelty.
 It should also distinguish compassion from refusal to govern borders and obligations.